iqis/iqis/content/vitae.md

 #### Universal McCann, IPG Mediabrands
 Senior Analyst, Performance Analytics / New York, NY / July - Oct 2017

-- Database schema and data migration plans with MS SQL Server
+- Design database schema and data migration plans on MS SQL Server
+- Make a data encapsulation and versioning solution for transformation and exploratory analysis with R6
-- Client-specific ETL pipelines & automation, quality assurance routines and dashboards on Tableau Server
+- Build client-specific ETL pipelines & automation, quality assurance routines and dashboards
-- Data encapsulation and versioning solution for preprocessing and exploratory analysis
-- Update and operationalize marketing mix model built with MCMC
+- Train and update models with caret and Rstanarm
+- Develop a Shiny app to build scenario simulation with from model parameters

 #### R.H.
 Smith School of Business, University of Maryland